cagla-su/Linux-Gaming-Guide/README.md

 Terminal=false
 Categories=Game;
 ```
-- Simply, we're typing `env` first and then the command for your GPU, lastly, package name of your game/app.
+- Simply, we're typing `env` first and the command for your GPU.
+Lastly, the package name of your game/app.
 ### 3- Steam Games
 Add the command for your GPU on your game's launch options and make sure it has `%command%` at last just like in the example:
 ```
 DRI_PRIME=1 %command%
 ```
-- **NOTE**: If you're going to use gamemode and run your game using your dedicated GPU, make sure your all the commands are written before `%command%` just like in the example:
+- **NOTE**: If you are going to use gamemode and run a game using dedicated GPU, make sure your all the commands are written before `%command%` just like in the example:
 ```
 DRI_PRIME=1 gamemoderun %command%
 ```
 ### 4- Lutris/Heroic Games
-- **Lutris**: On the left side bar, point your mouse cursor on `Wine`, click on the **gear icon** that appears.
+- **Lutris**: On the left side bar, point your mouse cursor on `Wine`, click the **gear icon** that appears.
 	- Go to `System Options` and turn on the `Advanced` option, now scroll down a bit.
 You should turn on the `Use Discrete Graphics` option, after that, make sure you've picked your dedicated GPU's API on `Vulkan API` section.
 That's all you should do!
 Make sure to save changes.
  - **Heroic**: On your library, right click your game and go to `Settings`, in the opened window, check `Use Dedicated Graphics Card` option.
 That's all you should do!
 # Conclusion